SHK2805/deepseek-1/README.md

 # DeepSeek-R1

-* This is an End To End RAG Agent With DeepSeek-R1 And Ollama
+* This repo contains projects with DeepSeek